Dr Noeline I Wright

 This is a critical part of our relationship.
 I will do my best to get this to you as quickly as possible, often within 10 days of receiving it.
-It will often be annotated closely, but my job is not to do the thinking for you, rather it is to critique and help shape your thinking about your chosen topic.
+It will often be annotated closely.
+However, my job is not to do the thinking for you, rather it is to critique and help shape your thinking about your chosen topic.
 This feedback will support our f2f meeting.
-The idea is to provoke thought and robust argument.
+The idea is to provoke thought, robust argument and clear development in your thinking and writing.

 The thesis is yours.
 The role of supervision is to help you develop a clear, thoughtful and clearly expressed argument that reflects deep and critical thinking.
 It is therefore your job to do the thinking and arguing - mine is to prod your thinking, arguing, and framing to shape a quality thesis.
 My role is to focus not so much on content, but on the quality of your argument and its expression.
-I may however, direct you read certain texts, or point you to read in a certain field to expand, focus or challenge your thinking.
+As one of your supervisors however, I will direct you to read certain texts, or point you to read in a certain field to expand, focus or challenge your thinking.

 The quality of your writing is important to me.
 Your thesis is, after all, the product of your research.
 I will expect you to develop an elegant and clear 'story' that makes it easy for others to know what you explored and found out, how you did it, and what it adds to the body of knowledge in the field.
-As you get closer to finishing your thesis, I will concentrate more on challenging you to write with clarity, elegance and precision.
+As you get closer to finishing your thesis, I will concentrate more on challenging you to write precisely, economically and clearly.

 Current personal research centres on aspects of e-learning, particularly in secondary school classrooms.
 I've been working closely with a local school to ready itself for rolling out BYOD (bring your own device).
 A key feature of my research centres on using action research to examine the pedagogical uses of digital technologies in both preservice and inservice educational contexts.

-I an general editor of the Open Source Waikato Journal of Education.
+Until June 2020, I was general editor of the Open Source Waikato Journal of Education.